MatTaylorSharrow/OnTheBeach/README.md

 ```
 - So the input strings looks like an adjacenty list representation, which would imply we have some sort of graph data structure.
 - We have dependencies between the nodes of the graph so it's a directed graph.
-- The spec says there can't be circular dependancies so, or it's acyclic, so we're dealing with a directed acyclic graph or DAG.
+- The spec says there can't be circular dependencies so, or it's acyclic, so we're dealing with a directed acyclic graph or DAG.

 - Ok so we need to sort a DAG, hmmm ...
-- DuckDuckGO search "c++ sort with dependancies"
+- DuckDuckGO search "c++ sort with dependencies"
 - first result https://stackoverflow.com/questions/40721470/using-stdsort-to-sort-dependency-tre
   - a comment mentions topological sort with link to wiki page.
 - 12 Noon.
 Bingo, it seems we need to implement a topological sort.